Four-Horsemen-FGC/4hmTournamentTicker/README.md

 ### The Dashboard

-Once you've successfully logged in, you'll be directed to the dashboard where you can navigate to the three currently available views (recent matches, Stream Queue and Top 8), create and delete events , and edit the theme of your views.
+Once you've successfully logged in, you'll be directed to the dashboard where you can navigate to the three currently available views (Recent Matches, Stream Queue and Top 8), create and delete events, and edit the theme of your views.

 ### Creating a New Event